permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 The `#ifdef __EMSCRIPTEN__` preprocessor condition allows us to check whether the `emcc` compiler is being used.
 If the compiler is `emcc`, we set `update` as the Emscripten main loop callback function.
-Otherwise we simply run the animation loop as normal.
+Otherwise, we simply run the animation loop as normal.

 ### Making the window resizable